Slaymish/bank-finances-sync/README.md

 - `field` (merchant_normalised or description_raw)
 - `category`
 - `priority` (lower number = matched first)
+- `amount_condition` (optional comparison such as "> 10" or "less than $5")

+If `amount_condition` is provided, the rule only matches when the transaction amount satisfies the comparison.
+Supported symbols include `>`, `>=`, `<`, `<=`, and `=`; you can also use readable phrases like "greater than $10" or "less than 5".
+Comparisons use the signed amount recorded in the sheet (credits are positive, debits are negative), so you can differentiate between incoming and outgoing transactions.
+Leave the cell blank to apply the rule regardless of the transaction value.

 ### 3. `Summary` (your existing monthly view)
 Formulas reference the `Transactions` tab, e.g.: